-The TOE is a composition of a Cryptographic Module and a Signature Activation module deployed within the tamper protected environment of the Cryptographic Module.
+As defined in [1] and [2], the TOE is a composition of a Cryptographic Module and a Signature Activation module deployed within the tamper protected environment of the Cryptographic Module.

 The TOE is a multichip standalone appliance executing the functionality of both the cryptographic module and the SAM using the internal hardware components of the Appliance.